paigewil/capstone/capstone_report.md

 In the image below, we see that most stops where contraband was found don't end in arrest. ![](capstone_report_files/figure-markdown_github/unnamed-chunk-16-1.png)

-For some context, \[in the summer of 2015\] (<https://connecticut.cbslocal.com/2015/06/30/connecticut-eases-penalties-for-most-drug-possession-crimes/>), after the time period of this dataset, drug possession crime sentences were reduced to misdemeanors in Connecticut.
+For some context, [in the summer of 2015](https://connecticut.cbslocal.com/2015/06/30/connecticut-eases-penalties-for-most-drug-possession-crimes/) (Collins 2015), after the time period of this dataset, drug possession crime sentences were reduced to misdemeanors in Connecticut.
 Additionally, in 2011, Connecticut "decriminalized small amounts of marijuana" (Collins 2015).
 The high proportion of non-arrests for stops where contraband is found might mean either officers were not enforcing the law properly or a large number of the contraband found was small amounts of marijuana or another misdemeanor contraband.
 This is a good example of the desirability for more data, in this case, a feature detailing the contraband that was found.
 Ultimately, with the current data available, it is difficult to know if these results indicate police behavior that needs investigation or a confirmation of proper law enforcement.

 Now that we've investigated features more closely related to the stop itself and seen that the results either align with our understanding of Connecticut law and policing or need more information to understand, let's investigate the impact of demographic features on arrest status.